China blast warehouse owner violated packaging safety tests in 2013

 A warehouse belonging to Ruihai Logistics has been identified by the official Xinhua news agency as the site of the explosions late on Wednesday that were so large, they were seen by satellites in space.

-The report said it had inspected more than 14,000 containers in total and found that 29 from the five firms had failed the packaging checks, with the main problem being inappropriate “danger” labeling.
+The report said it had inspected more than 14,000 containers in total and found that 29 from the five firms had failed the packaging checks, with the main problem being inappropriate “danger” labelling.

 The inspection report did not provide further details about what was wrong with the packaging.